test-point/test-point.github.io/pages/syn.md

 ---
 ### Transformation API

-In accordance wih the ausdigital [UBL Syntax 2.0 Specification](https://github.com/ausdigital/ausdigital-syn), testpoint.io offers free transformation APIs for lossless bi-directional transformation between international namespace qualified UBL XML and a simple signle root JSON representation.
-We expect that the majority of national invoices will use the JSON representation but it is useful to be able to transform to/from UBL for international interoperability with other jusrisdictions (mostly the EU) that also use UBL.
+In accordance with the ausdigital [UBL Syntax 2.0 Specification](https://github.com/ausdigital/ausdigital-syn), testpoint.io offers free transformation APIs for lossless bi-directional transformation between international namespace qualified UBL XML and a simple single root JSON representation.
+We expect that the majority of national invoices will use the JSON representation but it is useful to be able to transform to/from UBL for international interoperability with other jurisdictions (mostly the EU) that also use UBL.

 Please POST your UBL XML to: